sircodesalotOfTheRound/VerbOS/README.md

 }
 ```

-Notice that display requires the use of the function `helpers::stack_aligned_call` because System V/OSX require calls to the operating system (`cout` calls the posix `write` function downstream) to be 16 byte aligned.
+Notice that display requires the use of the function `helpers::stack_aligned_call` because System V/OSX require calls to the operating system (`cout` calls the posix `write` function downstream) to be stack-aligned to a 16 byte address.

 The code for our jit function: